harleydutton/tabula-rasa/meta/trash/options to limit spellcasting.md

 ---

-parts of this have moved to more relevant sections. parts have been deleted. what remains is redundant with [[Risk of Bad]]. trash.
+parts of this have moved to more relevant sections. parts have been deleted. what remains is redundant with [[Risk]]. trash.